 Content menu is divided into three sections:

 All your actual course content is divided and organised in slides.
-Slides are a containers to accommodate your content and help you to define the structure of your course.
+Slides are containers to accommodate your content and help you to define the structure of your course.
 Students will open new slides one-by-one in a linear way following the order you’ve created (similar to Powerpoint presentation).

 Course structure will follow the methodology you decide to use.
-Some courses are very simple with just few slides.
+Some courses are very simple with just a few slides.
 Others could be very complicated with hundreds of slides, chapters, subchapters, sub sub chapters etc. This flexibility is possible because of the basic parent-child concept applied.
 Here are a few things to know about it: